U.S. closes 12th bank of 2012

-WASHINGTON, March 2 (Reuters) - U.S. regulators closed a Georgia community bank on Friday bringing the total number of closures for the year to 12.
+WASHINGTON (Reuters) - U.S. regulators closed a Georgia community bank on Friday bringing total closures to 12 so far this year.

 Global Commerce Bank of Doraville, Georgia, which had about $143.7 million in total assets, was closed and its deposits are being assumed by Metro City Bank of Doraville, the Federal Deposit Insurance Corp announced on Friday.